GRASP: GRAph-Structured Pyramidal Whole Slide Image Representation

 \subsubsection{Monte Carlo Test}

+As described in Algorithm \ref{alg:monte-carlo}, this test requires $m=400$.
+Therefore, we removed four slides that did not have 400 non-overlapping patches in $20x$ from the Bladder dataset and ran this test.
+Because of removing these four slides from the dataset, the result of Figure 4 in the paper is not comparable with any of the tables in the paper.
+In this test, a subset of the nodes is randomly dropped from each magnification layer (corresponding nodes in each magnification are removed), to create independent graphs.
+Then, training and inference happens and the results are reported at the end.

-In this experiment, we take a graph of size $3m=1200$, and randomly drop a set of its nodes, along with their multi-magnification correspondences, to build a new graph with a smaller size as described in Algorithm \ref{alg:monte-carlo}.
+In this experiment, we take a graph of size $3m=1200$, and randomly drop a set of its nodes, along with their multi-magnification correspondences, to build a new graph with a smaller size.
 For example, when $count=10$, we randomly drop 10 triplets of $(h_{index}, h_{index}^{\prime}, h_{index}^{\prime\prime})$ from the graph to create a new graph $Q_r$ of the size $1170$.
 Similarly, when $count=200$, we randomly drop 200 triplets of $(h_{index}, h_{index}^{\prime}, h_{index}^{\prime\prime})$ from the graph to create a new graph $Q_r$ of the size $600$.
 This is an aggressive way to create statistically independent graphs of smaller sizes.